 - Apparently what he thought about Adele when she won the Grammy for Best New Artist.*while playing "Someone Like You" on his keyboard* Yeah, this is why my friends call me Nostradamus.

 - He also said this about the Neon Trees in his Top 10 Best Pop songs of 2010, saying they will never have a hit again.
 Their latest hit "Everybody Talks" peaked 7 places higher than their 2010 hit "Animal" ever did.
 Nostradamus indeed.

-- And his prediction that "Scream and Shout" will go away before he's done with his year-end top 10 lists was nothing short of hilariously wrong, as it has gone on to be one of the biggest hits of 2013 thus far.
+- And his prediction that "Scream and Shout" will go away before he's done with his year-end top 10 lists was nothing short of hilariously wrong, as it went on to become even bigger in2013.
 This eventually forced him to cave in and due a full review, half of which is him mocking himself on this failed prediction, and realizing that the song was far worse than he originally thought.
 He even bumps it up from a 5th to a 3rd place on his Worst Hit-Songs of 2012 list, and it makes the honorable mentions for his Worst Hit Songs of 2013 List.